-- Lag-(1) A delay in the effect of a changed condition or data transmission.
-(2) The delay in response of the sensing element of a control because of the time required for the element to sense a change in the variable. - LAN (Local Area Network)-Interconnected equipment that can share data, applications, and resources.
+Lag-(1) A delay in the effect of a changed condition or data transmission.
+(2) The delay in response of the sensing element of a control because of the time required for the element to sense a change in the variable.
+LAN (Local Area Network)-Interconnected equipment that can share data, applications, and resources.

-LAN Controller-A KMC intelligent, programmable direct digital controller and high-level LAN communications manager suitable for use in building automation systems.
+LAN Controller-A KMC Controls programmable direct digital controller and high-level LAN communications manager suitable for use in KMDigital networks.

-- LANLite[TM]-A KMC Ethernet-ready Tier 1 DDC controller for a KMDigital network. - Last Panel-The highest numbered panel (controller) on a KMC KMDigital network as viewed in WinControl.
+LANLite\\-A KMC Controls Ethernet-ready Tier 1 DDC controller for a KMDigital network.

+- Last Panel-The highest numbered panel (controller) on a KMC KMDigital network.
 (Last panel is not the same as end-of-line termination.) - Latency-(1) The amount of time between the initiation of an action and its completion.
 (2) The time required to go between a network source and destination or to go through a router. - Latent Heat-The quantity of heat absorbed or released by a substance during a change of phase (or change of state), such as liquid water changing to vapor, at a constant temperature and pressure.
 (For the substance, temperature remains constant while the state changes.)
-Contrast with Sensible Heat. - Leadership in Energy and Environmental Design-See LEED.
+Contrast with Sensible Heat.

+Leadership in Energy and Environmental Design-See LEED.

-- LED (Light Emitting Diode)-A solid-state illumination device commonly used as an indicator and increasingly used (in clusters) for area illumination because of its long life and low power requirements. - LEED® (Leadership in Energy and Environmental Design)-A U.S. Green Building Council consensus-based, voluntary certification program created to establish "green building" benchmarks and measure the environmental performance during the life cycle of a building. - License-The permission given to an end user for using a particular software product (or particular features within a product). - Life Cycle-The consecutive, interlinked stages of a product through its entire existence, including extracting and processing of raw materials, manufacturing, transportation, distribution, use, maintenance, recycling, reuse, and disposal. - Life-Cycle Assessment (LCA)-The investigation and valuation of the full range of environmental impacts of a given product or service in order to choose the least burdensome one.
+- LED (Light Emitting Diode)-A solid-state illumination device commonly used as an indicator and increasingly used (in clusters) for area illumination because of its long life and low power requirements. - LEED® (Leadership in Energy and Environmental Design)-A U.S. Green Building Council consensus-based, voluntary certification program created to establish "green building" benchmarks and measure the environmental performance during the life cycle of a building. - License-The permission given to an end user for using a particular software product (or particular features within a product). - Life Cycle-The consecutive, interlinked stages of a product through its entire existence, including extracting and processing of raw materials, manufacturing, transportation, distribution, use, maintenance, recycling, reuse, and disposal.

+Life-Cycle Assessment (LCA)-The investigation and valuation of the full range of environmental impacts of a given product or service in order to choose the least burdensome one.
 LCA assesses raw material production, manufacture, distribution, use, disposal, all intervening transportation steps, and how they may cause pollution, global warming, ozone depletion, habitat destruction, and human health issues.
 LCA is also known as life cycle analysis and cradle-to-grave analysis.

 - Life-Cycle Cost (LCC)-The total long-term cost of construction, maintenance, operation, and disposal of a building or system.
-Products that are initially more expensive than others may cost less over the lifetime of the building because of energy or other savings. - Light-Visually perceived radiant energy (a small part of the electromagnetic spectrum), whether from natural or artificial sources. - Light Pollution-Excessive or obtrusive artificial light that obscures view of the stars in the night sky, disrupts ecosystems, and has other negative effects.
+Products that are initially more expensive than others may cost less over the lifetime of the building because of energy or other savings. - Light Pollution-Excessive or obtrusive artificial light that obscures view of the stars in the night sky, disrupts ecosystems, and has other negative effects.
 It can be reduced through using properly designed lighting fixtures and lighting controls. - Light Shelf-A daylighting strategy that allows natural light to bounce off a reflective shelf located in a window and onto the ceiling to bring light deep into a space.